jamescarson3/ctls2017/docs/intro_to_linux_04.md

 $ tail -n 1 websters.txt
 ```

-Finally, the `>` and `>>` shortcuts in Linux indicate that you would like to redirect the output of one of the commands above.
+The `>` and `>>` shortcuts in Linux indicate that you would like to redirect the output of one of the commands above.
 Instead of printing to screen, the output can be redirected into a file:

 ```
 $ cat websters.txt > websters_new.txt